realA10001986/Time-Circuits-Display/README.md

 Setting actual time:
 - If the TCD is going to be connected to a WiFi network with internet access as described in the following section, it will receive time information through NTP (network time protocol).
 No user interaction is required.
 - Otherwise please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc).

+#### Sound-pack re-installation (Firmware 3.23 an onwards)

+If your factory-fresh TCD came with firmware version 3.23 or later, but no SD card, you need to re-install the sound-pack at this point.
+The reason for this is that the sound-pack does not entirely fit into the device's flash memory and parts of it need to be installed on your SD card.
+Please see [here](#sound-pack-installation) for instructions.

 #### Connecting to a WiFi network